vastbinderj/dotfiles/README.md

 This is my personal collection of dotfiles for rails/node dev.
 I use Supertab for code completion and my mapleader is a ','.
 Be sure to read through the .vimrc file for key mappings, as they are set to ones which suite me best.
-I use vim installed with hombrew on my personal hardware, but these work well with vim 7.2+ on Cent OS and Ubuntu.
+I use vim installed with hombrew on my macs, but these work well with vim 7.2+ on Cent OS and Ubuntu.

 ## dotfiles included